SEB-Core/mongoose-recipes/README.md

 ## Creating Models with the Mongoose Schema Class

-One of the things that Mongoose allows you to do is to set up templates or *schemas* for your MongoDB documents to follow.
+One of the things that **Mongoose** allows you to do is to set up templates or *schemas* for your **MongoDB** documents to follow.
 This ensures that each document is inserted in the database in a designated way, preventing errors.
 This takes a non-relational / noSQL database, and gives it many of the advantages of a relational / SQL database.
 It's the best of both worlds!

 ---

 ### Mapping Your Application with an ERD

 ERD stands for **E**ntity **R**elationship **D**iagram.
 We use this as a way of planning your database structure and devising your models.
-In this app, you want to have Users that can sign up, sign in, and add many Recipes.
-So you'll need two models - **User** and **Recipe**.
+In this app, you want to have *Users* that can sign up, sign in, and add many *Recipes*.
+So you'll need two models - `User` and `Recipe`.
 When making an ERD, think of the fields and datatypes you will need, as well as the relationships between your models.
-In this case, you'll establish a ***One to Many*** relationship.
+In this case, you'll establish a *One to Many* relationship.
 Here is the ERD you will need for this app:

 ![ERD](./images/erd.png)